affinidi/eventi-workshop/docs/credentials-issuance.md

 ### Implement Application Code Changes

-On the checkout page, post purchase of the ticket, we are going to issue a ticket verifiable credential
+On the checkout page, post purchase of the ticket, we are going to issue a ticket as verifiable credential

 #### Open `src\components\Checkout\index.tsx` and add the below function `IssueTicketVC`(before `handlePay` event handler),